Amyine42/model-training/README.md

-Creating and training models using YOLOv8n
+Creating and training models using YOLOv8n and PyCharm